A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere: Candidate optimal paths for Case 1:

 for $0 < r \leq \frac{1}{\sqrt{2}}$.
 Therefore, the constructed alternate $GRG$ path is shorter than the considered $L_\delta R_\pi L_\delta$ path.
 Hence, the $L_\delta R_\pi L_\delta$ path is non-optimal.
 Using a similar proof for a $R_\delta L_\pi R_\delta$ path, it can be concluded that a non-trivial $CC_\pi C$ path is not an optimal path for $r \leq \frac{1}{\sqrt{2}}$. \end{proof}

-The non-optimality of $L_\delta R_\pi L_\delta$ by considering an alternate $GRG$ path is demonstrated for $r = 0.5$ and $\delta = 30^\circ$ in Fig.~\ref{fig: GRG_path_shortcut_LRL}.
-To this end, closed-form expressions for the arc angles for the $GRG$ path were obtained by solving \eqref{eq: LRL_path_matrix_equation}.\footnotemark\, From this figure, it can be immediately observed that the alternate $GRG$ path is shorter than the $L_\delta R_\pi L_\delta$ path due to spherical convexity.\footnotemark

 Using the previous result, it follows that the optimal path contains at most two $C$ segments for $r \leq \frac{1}{\sqrt{2}}$ for $\lambda = 0.$ However, the maximum number of concatenations in an optimal path for $r > \frac{1}{\sqrt{2}}$ is not known.
-To this end, it is claimed that the maximum number of concatenations for $r \leq \frac{\sqrt{3}}{2}$ is three through the following lemma, which is the second claimed result for abnormal controls (refer to Fig.~\ref{fig: overview_cases_results}).
+To address this, we claim that the maximum number of concatenations for $r \leq \frac{\sqrt{3}}{2}$ is three through the following lemma, which is the second claimed result for abnormal controls (refer to Fig.~\ref{fig: overview_cases_results}).
+We proceed to formally state and prove the non-optimality of a $CC_\pi C_\pi C$ path for $r \leq \frac{\sqrt{3}}{2}$ in the following lemma.